oluseguncodess/learning-javascript/documentation.md

 Sets are objects in javascript used to store unique values that can only occur once within the set

 ## Javascript Promise
 It's like an object that links producing code to consuming code.
 Producing code can take some time while consuming code waits for results.
+In the function, you use either a promise or a reject keyword

 ## Synchronous vs Asynchronous
 Synchronous means instructions are carried out one after the other, line by line and not in parallel.
 Javascript is a synchronous, single threaded programming language.
 This is used mostly for API calls.